 Wet weather alert

 Preparing for safety on the road starts before you even leave the house.
 Wet weather and flooding can hit any area of the country, at any time of year.
-The Red Cross reminds motorists that while spring thaw and heavy rainfall are common reasons for flooding, hundreds of Canadians are impacted by rogue wet weather conditions, making it one of Canada's most common and costly disasters.
+While the spring thaw and heavy rainfall are common reasons for flooding, hundreds of Canadians are impacted by rogue wet weather conditions, making it one of Canada's most common and costly disasters.
 Check the forecast before you leave, and stay mindful of heavy rainfall alerts.

 When there’s been heavy or steady rain for a prolonged amount of time, it saturates the ground.
 Once that ground is saturated, water has nowhere to drain, resulting in flooding.
 To stay safe, make sure your car tires have deep treads – essential for good traction as you travel.
 If you can, choose reliable roadways that take you through the higher ground.
 Low lying areas – particularly – those near rivers, are prone to flooding in heavy rains.